jarnoux/mojito-pipeline/BLOG.md

 > Notice how the `<body>` tag is not closed.

-> Also notice the `<script>` tag, it has all the logic the skeleton needs to handle sections arriving from the server.

 **Step 3.** The backends start responding with the requested data.
 Everytime a mojit gets the data it needs from the backend, it is rendered with it on the front-end and a `<script>` tag is flushed as soon as possible to the client.
 Something like:

 ```html